jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 That's why you, Stargazer, are the hero of Techvolution.
 Don't be surprised.
 Average Joes and Janes are always the heroes.
 Luke Skywalker, Princess Leia, Neo, and Cinderella were all regular people.
 Heroes aren't born.
 They're stargazers, dreamers, believers, and achievers.
 They become heroes when they step up to defeat the bad guys.
 I'm like Obi-Wan Kenobi, Morpheus, or the fairy godmother, merely a guide to teaching you how to overcome the villains.
 So, the time is now, Stargazer, to leave the farm and join the rebellion.

 The rebellion I speak of might be different than what automatically comes to mind.
 It is not a physical revolt.
 It does not involve rallies, marches, or protests.
 It's a rebellion of the mind.
-The Computer Age is held back by Darth Blockbuster and his Death Star rule book.
+The Computer Age is held back by Darth Blockbuster and his Death Star rulebook.
 That's the reason the middle class is unhappy.
 We feel the Computer Age in our hearts but are forced to live in the Industrial Age in our lives.
 To earn your happiness, we need to turn you into a Computer Age player god.
 But to do that, you have to feel the spark of "eureka!" that makes you realize Computer Age is here, and it's worth fighting for.

 ## We Build on the Past With Mix Philosophical Politics